AP source: Bucks give Meyers Leonard chance to resume career - WHIZ News

 That was the start of him spending much of the last two years trying to atone for what he did — almost all of it quietly, in a deliberate effort to quash any notion his work was simply done to get positive media coverage.
 He has spoken and worked with several Jewish groups on various things, put on a number of basketball camps for Jewish children and apologized countless times for what he said and his ignorance about what the term meant.

-Leonard was not going to play in the remainder of that 2020-21 season after suffering a shoulder injury in January of 2021, two months before the incident.
-He has since dealt with ankle and other issues, but has been working toward an NBA return for months.
+Leonard was not going to play in the remainder of that 2020-21 season after suffering a shoulder injury in January 2021, two months before the incident.
+He has since dealt with ankle and other issues but has been working toward an NBA return for months.

 For the Bucks, the move carries almost no risk.
 They’ll get 10 days to see if Leonard — who was with Miami for its run to the 2020 NBA Finals in the restart bubble at Walt Disney World — can help with their playoff push.

-Most players and coaches chose to kneel in that bubble for the playing of the U.S. and Canadian national anthems when the NBA season resumed there.
+Most players and coaches chose to kneel in that bubble for the playing of the U.S. and Canadian national anthems when the NBA season resumed.
 Leonard stood instead, his hand over his heart, and did so with the support of Heat teammates.

-“I am a compassionate human being and I truly love all people,” Leonard told The Associated Press at the time.
+“I am a compassionate human being and I truly love all people,” Leonard told the AP at the time.

 For his career, Leonard has averaged 5.6 points and 3.9 rebounds on 48% shooting, 39% from 3-point range.